 - Outstanding rewards: This card pays significant rewards rates on some of the largest spending categories: groceries and gas.
 Plus, the transit category is far-reaching, encompassing several types of commuting costs that can really add up.

 - Good bonus: New cardholders can earn as much as $100 more than they might on another cash-back card, and without a crazy spending requirement either.

-- Annual fee after the first year: We like that this card waives the annual fee for one year, but it’s still pretty unusual for a cash-back credit card to charge an annual fee at all.
+- Annual fee: It’s pretty unusual for a cash-back credit card to charge an annual fee.
 Many consumers will find that the rewards make the fee well worth it, but depending on the size of your budget, a card without one could make more sense for you long-term.

 - Cap on grocery rewards: The 6% cash back at U.S. supermarkets only applies to your first $6,000 in spending each year.
 That means you’ll earn a maximum of $360 in cash back before the rate drops to the baseline of 1%.
 Fortunately, there are no limits on the other bonus categories.

 The Blue Cash Preferred Card offers $300 if you spend $3,000 on your card within six months of account opening.
 This offer will be applied as a statement credit to your account automatically, but keep in mind that it may not appear until 8-12 weeks after the spending threshold is met.

 Considering many competitors offer $150 or $200, this is a nice bonus, and you only need to spend an average of $500 per month for six months.

 Earning Points & Rewards